Rem0o/FanControl.Releases/README.md

 ![Fan Control](Images/MainUI.png)

 ## Uninstall

-Fan Control is a stand-alone app.
+### Portable
 You can leave the files there for use further down the line, or delete them.
 Note: If you have Fan Control set to automatically start with Windows, either untick the checkbox in Fan Control, or manually delete the "Fan Control" task in Windows Task Scheduler.

+### Installer
+Uninstall like any other windows program through the programs list

 ## Plugins